 The Expansion Joint insulation required significant expertise

 Expansion Joints can be insulated in many different ways to mitigate the prevailing conditions.
 An Expansion Joint can be insulated internally as well as externally.
 In the specific case of this carbon black producing client it is done for safety reasons, in order to protect the outer surroundings from an Expansion Joint surface temperature that is too high.
 Additionally, it also protects the bellows from hazardous media or to ensure the operating temperature is kept at an acceptable level.
 Irrespective of which insulation type is chosen, it is important to consider the characteristics of the insulating material.
-With certain insulating materials there is a risk of packing up, for this reason they must not be placed between the waves of the bellows as this impairs their functionality.
-In such cases it is important to prevent the insulating material from settling between the waves, for example by placing the insulating material around a shell mounted around the bellows.
+With certain insulating materials there is a risk of packing up, for this reason they must not be placed between the convolutions of the bellows as this impairs their functionality.
+In such cases it is important to prevent the insulating material from settling between the convolutions, for example by placing the insulating material around a shell mounted around the bellows.
 Belman has a vast experience in the insulation of Expansion Joints, using brick refractory linings as well as ceramic wools.
 For this reason, Belman is happy to outline the full range of insulation possibilities that exist and provide expert advice on the best options for the client’s project.

 The Design parameters of the Special Insulated Expansion Joints: